Back to Blogs Syllabus

 How many sections are there in CCAT exam?

 CCAT has 3 sections: Section A (50 questions, 1 hour), Section B (50 questions, 1 hour), and Section C (50 questions, 1 hour).
-Section A is compulsory, while B and C depend on your background.
+Your required section combination depends on the course group you are targeting.

 Is there negative marking in CCAT?